 Let's start with the basics.

 There's no need to sugarcoat the facts.
 A hot spot is one of the most frustrating skin conditions that your dog can have.
 Medically speaking, hot spots are referred to as acute moist dermatitis, but most people simply call them hot spots.
-The sores develop on the surface of the dog's skin and can develop into large, painful raw lesions in seemingly no time at all.
-(Quite literally no time at all... they can appear in just a few hours!)
-While hot spots can develop just about anywhere on the body, they are most commonly found on the dog's head, chest, or hip area.
+The sores develop on the surface of the dog's skin and can quickly become large, painful raw lesions.
+(In what seems like literally no time at all... they can appear in just a few hours!)
+Although hot spots can develop just about anywhere on your dog’s body, they are most commonly found on the head, neck, or hip area.

 Hot spots themselves are not considered to be dangerous to your dog's health.
 However, the oozing, red, irritated lesions can cause Fido to experience a significant amount of pain.
-Furthermore, if hot spots are not resolved, they can lead to the development of bacterial infections and irreversible skin damage.
+Furthermore, if hot spots are not resolved, and the underlying cause is not addressed, they can lead to the development of bacterial infections and irreversible skin damage.

 What Causes Hot Spots on Dogs